BUMP-In-Silica/Marine-Semester_Intro-to-R/docs/Workshop-Exercise.md

-The return 'value' of a function need not be numerical (like that of `sqrt()`), and it also does not need to be a single item: it can be a set of things, or even a dataset.
-We'll see that when we read data files into R.
+The return 'value' of a function need not be numerical (like that of `sqrt()`), and it also does not need to be a single item: it can be a set of numbers, a filename, or even a dataset.
+We'll see a good example later when we read data files into R.

 Arguments can be anything, not only numbers or filenames, but also other objects.
 Exactly what each argument means differs per function, and must